Union County Performing Arts Center: The Loft at Mainstage

 Capacity: 65.
 Built in 2008, the Loft at UCPAC is located on the 2nd floor addition of the UCPAC Mainstage.

 The Fazioli Room at Hamilton Stage

 This 40’ x 60’ rehearsal space has floor-to-ceiling conservatory windows and wall-length mirrors on one side.
 It holds 55–75 (at maximum).

 This room contains a Fazioli piano, one of only two in New Jersey.

 The Café at UCPAC

 Hosts the Jazz Club at UCPAC.

 Programming

 Well-known music and comedy acts have included Johnny Cash, Martina McBride, Willie Nelson, B.B.
 King, Joan Jett, Joan Rivers, Louie Anderson, Sinbad, Cedric the Entertainer, Pat Benatar, Kenny Rogers, Lance Bass, Eddie Money, En Vogue, Starship, Otown, Aaron Carter, Ryan Cabrera, Bowling for Soup, Vanessa Williams, Doug E. Fresh, Mark McGrath and Slick Rick.

+Film

+The Main Stage at UCPAC in Rahway, as a former "classic movie palace," is the only New Jersey theater showing classic 35mm films, generally preceded by organ performances on the venue's original Wurlitzer theater organ.

+The UCPAC Film Festival is held at the venue.

 Rahway Arts District

 The UCPAC area hosts many art galleries, converted industrial warehouse spaces, and rehearsal/studio space.
 In 2020, downtown Rahway received accolades as a Great Downtown by the APA: "Downtown Rahway is a great place.
 It is a place that emphasizes livability, walkability, shopping, food, art, diversity and a destination.
 Centered in the heart of the bustling City of Rahway, next to the NJ Transit Station, Rahway's downtown is the building block for this diverse city."